Opening a Subsidiary vs. Branch in the Netherlands | Updated Guide 2021

 The video below describes how to set up a branch in the Netherlands:

-Subsidiaries in the Netherlands
+Subsidiaries in the Netherlands in 2021

 The main advantage of a Dutch subsidiary is the shareholder’s limited liability but other aspects need to be taken into consideration.
 The main advantages and disadvantages are highlighted in the following list: